benetech/martus.martus-build/BuildFiles/Documents/README.txt

 C:\Martus\bin\javaw.exe -Dswing.useSystemFontSettings=false -jar C:\Martus\Martus.jar

-J. Changes from version 2.6 to version 2.7
+L. Changes from version 2.6 to version 2.7

 This release is only available in English and Persian.
 Other languages will be available in the future, as language-packs